Pillar of Marketing

 Use your CRM and your closed-loop reporting software, as well as meetings between marketing and sales, to determine which marketing efforts are bringing in the best leads and which ones become the best customers.

 Every lead also needs to be nurtured, according to their interests and where they are in the process.
-Keep track of which pages they’ve visited, social posts they’ve clicked on, whitepapers they’ve downloaded, and info they’ve given.
+Keep track of which pages they’ve visited, social posts they’ve clicked on, whitepapers they’ve downloaded, and the info they’ve given.
 All of those things will help you keep track of shifting interests and stay relevant in the customer’s mind.

 Don’t forget about emails.
 If someone clicks on a CTA, fills out a form on a landing page, or downloads a whitepaper, but isn’t ready to become a customer, email is the perfect tool.
 Use your knowledge of the kind of content they’re browsing to intuit their problems and questions, then send targeted emails to address those concerns.